neoxelox/shortr/README.md

 # shortr
-Simple url shortener in various languages and frameworks
+Simple, but blazingly fast, url shortener in various languages and frameworks
 ![Banner](./static/images/bannermd.png "Banner")

 _**Note:** this is just a simple service to learn various languages and frameworks.
 Efficiency nor security or mantainabilty are intended in this project._